aindick/CS-320-SNHU/README.md

 - How do I interpret user needs and incorporate them into a program?

   Interpretting user needs can be difficult.
 As a developer, it is helpful to ask the client questions about the program they want.
-But sometimes clients don't even know complwtely what they want so it might take some guesswork to come up with the right solution.
+But sometimes clients don't even know completely what they want so it might take some guesswork to come up with the right solution.
 It is a good idea to break the needs of the user into small pieces and implement them one by one into code vs. trying to tackle it all at once.

 - How do I approach designing software?